 IT IS IMPORTANT THAT YOU READ, UNDERSTAND AND FOLLOW THESE INSTRUCTIONS.
 FAILURE TO DO SO MAY RESULT IN YOUR INABILITY TO PARTICIPATE.

-In response to concerns surrounding the spread of COVID-19 (Coronavirus) in our region, the Incline Justice Court Courthouse is currently partially closed to the public.
+In response to concerns surrounding the spread of COVID-19 (Coronavirus) in our region, the Incline Justice Court Courthouse is open for hybrid hearings.
 If you are scheduled for Arraignment for a Criminal Offense, the following applies to you.
 You may currently appear in person but for health and safety purposes, and for convenience sake, you may, and are encouraged to, instead appear virtually.

 The following applies to people appearing VIRTUALLY